Indie game: Industry

 Most indie games do not make a significant profit, and only a handful have made large profits.
 Instead, indie games are generally seen as a career stepping stone rather than a commercial opportunity.
 The Dunning–Kruger effect has been shown to apply to indie games: some people with little experience have been able to develop successful games from the start, but for most, it takes upwards of ten years of experience within the industry before one regularly starts making games with financial success.
 Most in the industry caution that indie games should not be seen a financially-rewarding career for this reason.

 The industry perception towards indie games have also shifted, making the tactics of how to develop and market indie games difficult in contrast to AAA games.
 In 2008, a developer could earn around 17% of a game's retail price, and around 85% if sold digitally.
 This can lead to the appearance of more "risky" creative projects.
 Furthermore, the expansion of social websites has introduced gaming to casual gamers.
 Recent years have brought the importance of drawing social media influencers to help promote indie games as well.

 There is contention as to how prominent indie video game development is in the video game industry.
 Most games are not widely known or successful, and mainstream media attention remains with mainstream titles.
 This can be attributed to a lack of marketing for indie games, but indie games can be targeted at niche markets.

-Industry recognition of indie games through awards has grown significantly through the year.
+Industry recognition of indie games through awards has grown significantly over time.
 The Independent Games Festival was established in 1998 to recognize the best of indie games, and since its first event in 1999 has been held in conjunction with the Game Developers Conference in the first part of each year alongside the Game Developers Choice Awards (GDCA).
 However, it was not until 2010 when indie games were seen as similar competition to major gaming awards, with the 2010 GDCA recognizing games like Limbo, Minecraft, and Super Meat Boy among AAA titles.
 Since then, indie games have frequently been included in award nominations alongside AAA games in the major awards events like the GDCA, the D.I.C.E.
-Awards, and the BAFTA Video Games Awards.
-Indie games like What Remains of Edith Finch, Outer Wilds, Untitled Goose Game, Hades, and Inscryption being awarded various Game of the Year awards.
+Awards, The Game Awards, and the BAFTA Video Games Awards.
+Indie games like What Remains of Edith Finch, Outer Wilds, Untitled Goose Game, Hades, Inscryption, and Vampire Survivors have been awarded various Game of the Year awards.